redhat-appstudio/jvm-build-service-builder-images/README.md

 This repo contains the builder images used to rebuild JVM based dependencies buy the JVM Build Service.

-At present this consists of four images:
+At present this consists of two images:

- * hacbs-jdk7-builder
- * hacbs-jdk8-builder
- * hacbs-jdk11-builder
+ * hacbs-ubi7-builder
- * hacbs-jdk17-builder
+ * hacbs-ubi8-builder